Clean or cleaner beauty is used to define products that have natural origins and don’t include synthetic ingredients considered to be ‘harmful’.

 If a product isn’t labelled paraben-free read the small print.
 Keep an eye out for any words ending in paraben:

-Say yes to clean beauty: shop our range of Natural Beauty products, free from parabens, SLS and microbeads.
+Shop our range of Natural Beauty, free from parabens, SLS and microbeads.